Story At-A-Glance

 Businesses, commercial property owners, and multifamily residences in San José are eligible to apply for rebates and DC Fast charging equipment and installation costs.
 CALeVIP aims to double the public charging infrastructure in San Jose and bring it to 1,400 connectors and 100 DC fast chargers.

-In fact, the electrification of everything has become a political movement of sorts, and incentives in the EV industry are everywhere, from property owners to EV charging manufacturers and service providers.
+The electrification of everything has become a political movement of sorts, and incentives in the EV industry are everywhere, from property owners to EV charging manufacturers and service providers.

 San Bernardino County Leads the Way in EV Infrastructure Manufacturing

-There are numerous firms now engaged in EV work in the San Bernardino county.
+There are numerous firms now engaged in EV work in San Bernardino county.
 Some of the areas these firms are working in include:

 - Electric charging stations